ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

 ## Arguments

+  - `handler` (Function, *required*)

+    The handler for your [thunk](/docs/api/thunk).
+It will receive the following arguments:

     - `actions` (Object)

       The [actions](/docs/api/action) that are local to the thunk.
 This allows you to dispatch an [action](/docs/api/action) to update state should you require.

     - `payload` (any)

       If a payload was provided to the thunk when it was dispatch it will be available via this argument.

     - `helpers` (Object)

       Helpers which may be useful for more advanced thunk implementations.
 It contains the following properties:

+      - `dispatch` (Function)

+        The Redux dispatch function, allowing you to dispatch "custom" actions.

       - `getState` (Function)

         When executed it will provide the state that is local to the thunk.

       - `getStoreActions` (Function)

         When executed it will get the [actions](/docs/api/action). i.e. all of the [actions](/docs/api/action) across your entire store.

         We don't recommend dispatching actions like this, and invite you to consider creating a *listener* [action](/docs/api/action) or [thunk](/docs/api/thunk), which instead promotes a reactive model and generally allows responsiblity to be at the right place.

       - `getStoreState` (Function)

         When executed it will provide the entire state of your store.

       - `injections` (Any, default=undefined)

         Any dependencies that were provided to the `createStore` configuration will be exposed via this argument.
 See the [`StoreConfig`](#storeconfig) documentation on how to provide them to your store.

       - `meta` (Object)

         This object contains meta information related to the thunk.
 Specifically it contains the following properties:

           - parent (Array)

             An array representing the path of the parent against which the thunk was attached within your model.

           - path (Array)

             An array representing the full path to the thunk based on where it was attached within your model.

         For example:

         ```javascript
         const store = createStore({
           products: {
             fetchById: thunk((actions, payload, { meta }) => {
               console.log(meta);
               // {
               //   parent: ['products'],
               //   path: ['products', 'fetchById']
               // }
             })
           }
         });
         ```
+  - `options` (Object, *optional*)

+    Additional configuration for the [thunk](/docs/api/thunk).
+It current supports the following
+    properties:

+    - `listenTo` (Function, *optional*)

+      Setting this allows your [thunk](/docs/api/thunk) to act as a *listener*, automatically firing in response to the *target* actions that are resolved by your `listenTo` callback function.

+      Please see the [listenTo](/docs/api/listen-to) documentation for full details on this configuration value.

 ## Thunks are asynchronous